The two-loop power spectrum in redshift space: Additional checks and supplementary results

 \subsection{Chi-squared}

 The $\chi^2$ per d.o.f.\ (Eq.~\ref{eq:chi2}) at $z = 0$ is shown in Fig.~\ref{fig:chi2} for the monopole/quadrupole and for the different calibration cases discussed in Sec.~\ref{sec:numerics}.
 The small $\chi^2/\text{d.o.f.} \ll 1$ suggests that our estimator for the $N$-body error is too simple, e.g.\ not accounting for covariance of different bins, however we are here only interested in the relative performance of each case, not the overall $\chi^2$ value.
 As concluded in Sec.~\ref{sec:numerics}, the 0-parameter NLO fit (green) matches the Quijote data up to $k = 0.1\ihMpc$, and indeed beyond this wavenumber we observe a steep increase in $\chi^2/\text{d.o.f.}$ Although relatively smaller than the 0-parameter result, the $\chi^2/\text{d.o.f.}$ of the 1-parameter NLO case (orange) also increases beyond $k=0.1\ihMpc$, indicating a worsening of the fit from this point.
 Adding a proxy $k^4$ counterterm to the NLO (purple), extends the range of scales with good agreement for this NLO 2-parameter model to $k \simeq 0.15\ihMpc$.
 Nevertheless, it is clear that the full NNLO 2-parameter model (red) is required to accurately match Quijote data up to $k \simeq 0.18\ihMpc$.
+We note that when lowering $\kmax$ below $0.1\ihMpc$, the fit becomes increasingly affected by sample variance of the Quijote data, i.e.\ the available simulation data become insufficient to reliably determine the EFT parameters in that case.
+We therefore do not display lower $\kmax$ values in Fig.~\ref{fig:chi2}.